Except there is no T at the end.

 With our family and friends in the audience.

 How amazing would that be?

-I am proud to say that I was selected to be a part of the 2014 Chicago Listen to Your Mother cast!
+I am proud to say that they selected me to be a part of the 2014 Chicago Listen to Your Mother cast!
 You can get your tickets here!
 Hurry, they go FAST!
 OR head to the LTYM website and see if there is a show near you!
-PS- This show is considered a PG-13 show so my youngest will not be attending but my teenager will.
-And hear me swear.
-PLEASE, she has heard me swear before.
-Just not with a microphone.
-Heh.
-Heh.
+PS- This show is considered a PG-13 show so my youngest will not be attending, but my teenager will.